-Brent Joseph is an award-winning writer & director whose work runs the gamut from highly-stylized imaginary worlds to social issue documentaries.
-His most recent film, Beirut on the Bayou (New Orleans Film Festival 2019) tells the story of Brent’s Lebanese family who worked as peddlers in South Louisiana’s Cajun communities during the early 20th century.
-It reveals a little-known chapter of early Arab-American immigration to the U.S. In Holdout and A Loud Color, Brent created two unique portraits of his hometown of New Orleans, as residents grappled with the aftermath of Hurricane Katrina.
-The films played at over twenty festivals, museums and universities from Los Angeles to Paris (AFI, Full Frame, Rooftop Films, Slamdance and the Center for Documentary Studies at Duke University).
+Brent Joseph is an award-winning writer & director.
+His most recent film, Beirut on the Bayou, tells the story of his Lebanese family who worked as peddlers in South Louisiana’s Cajun communities during the early 20th century.
+In Holdout and A Loud Color, Brent created two unique portraits of his hometown of New Orleans as residents grappled with the aftermath of Hurricane Katrina.

 DOCUMENTARIES